 U.S. holders generally will have the option of claiming the amount of any non-U.S. income taxes withheld at source either as a deduction from gross income or as a dollar-for-dollar credit against their U.S. federal income tax liability.
 Individuals who do not claim itemized deductions, but instead utilize the standard deduction, may not claim a deduction for the amount of the non-U.S. income taxes withheld, but the amount may be claimed as a credit against the individual's U.S. federal income tax liability.
-The amount of non-U.S. income taxes that may be claimed as a credit against the individual's U.S. federal income tax liability.
-The amount of non-U.S. income taxes that may be claimed as a credit against the individual's U.S. federal income tax liability.
-The amount of non-U.S. income taxes that may be claimed as a credit against the individual's u.S. federal income tax liability.
-The amount of non-U.S. income taxes that may be claimed as a credit on an individual basis by each holder.
+The amount of non-U.S. income taxes that may be claimed as a credit in any year is subject to complex limitations and restrictions, which must be determined on an individual basis by each holder.
 These limitations include rules which limit foreign tax credits allowable for specific classes of income to the U.S. federal income taxes otherwise payable on each such class of income.
 The total amount of allowable foreign tax credits in any year generally cannot exceed the pre-credit U.S. tax liability for the year attributable to non-U.S. source taxable income.
 Distributions of our current or accumulated earnings and profits generally will be non-U.S. source passive income for U.S. foreign tax credit purposes.